TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

   - Render each purchase line item as:
     - `<ProductName>: <UnitPrice> x <Quantity> = <LineTotal>`

+#### 18.2.1 Purchase history responsive behavior

+When the window width is less than 800 pixels, the history grid shall adjust itself.

+- Hide columns: purchase id, requester, approver, decided at and decision reason.
+- Show the hidden columns as extentend content in the details row.

 ### 18.3 Approvals tab (pending approvals)

 The Purchases view shall provide an approvals tab that lists only purchases pending approval for the current approver.